Brown Clee Hill: History

 Several Iron Age hill forts are dotted around the Clee Hills.
 Nordy Bank is the last 'intact' survivor of three hill forts on Brown Clee.
 The other two, at Abdon Burf and Clee Burf, have been largely lost to quarrying activity.
-Nordy Bank occupies a sloping ridge top site and its ramparts are up to three metres high.
+Nordy Bank occupies a sloping ridge top site and its ramparts are up to three metres (10 feet) high.
 It was built some time in the British Iron Age first millennium BC and gives a commanding view of the local countryside.

-Quarrying was for long the main income of the area, and it was widely known as a dangerous and gruelling job.
+Quarrying dhustone was for long the main income of the area, and it was widely known as a dangerous and gruelling job, this dolerite being a very hard and challenging material to extract.
 People would walk to the Abdon Quarry on Brown Clee Hill from as far as Bridgnorth and Ludlow, and often they would tend to at least one other job.
-They were quarrying for Dhustone (Dolerite), a very hard and challenging material to extract.

 The Abdon Clee quarries closed in 1936, and by this time the area had become almost industrial, with a concrete plant, tarmac plant in Ditton Priors, plus a small railway to move the stone - and the quarries themselves.
 If the wind was coming down over the hill it was apparently possible to hear the stone crusher at the top crunching away, even down in Cleehill village.

 After the quarries closed, a lot of the quarrymen went to work at the Cockshutford quarries on the other side of Brown Clee but the dhustone there was not as good quality and durable as over on the Abdon side and that quarry failed too after a short period.
 Many of the men returned and worked at the naval ammunition depot set up at Ditton Priors at the start of World War II.
 The quarries totally finished in the 1930s and 40s.

 Whilst the radar facilities of the Clee Hills protect aircraft, both hills were once a hazard to aircraft, and a memorial, unveiled on Good Friday in 1981, commemorates the 23 Allied and German airmen killed here when their planes crashed into Brown Clee during World War II, in addition to those of a Jet Provost which crashed on the hill in 1969.
-The first aircraft to crash into Brown Clee was a German Junkers 88, on 1 April 1941.
+The first aircraft to crash into Brown Clee was a German Junkers Ju 88, on 1 April 1941.
 Two Wellington Bombers, a Hawker Typhoon and at least two Avro Ansons also crashed here.
 It is now thought that there were more wartime crashes on Brown Clee than any other hill in Britain.
 The engine and other parts of one of the Wellington Bombers are said to rest on the bottom of Boyne Water, Brown Clee.

 Simon Evans (1895-1940), the postman writer of Cleobury Mortimer, had his ashes scattered on Abdon Burf following his death.